smaug2309/curl-impersonate/README.md

 > 4. More options for impersonation Akamai http/2 fingerprints, especially for Safari.
 > 5. Upgrade to more recent version of curl, 8.7.1 as of April, 2024.
 > 6. Ability to change extension orders and enable/disable TLS grease.
-> 7. (In progress) Single binary to support both Webkit-based and Gecko-based browsers, i.e. Chrome and Firefox.
+> 7. Single binary to support both Webkit-based and Gecko-based browsers, i.e. Chrome, Safari and Firefox.

 A special build of [curl](https://github.com/curl/curl) that can impersonate the four major browsers: Chrome, Edge, Safari and Firefox(In progress). `curl-impersonate` is able to perform TLS and HTTP handshakes that are identical to that of a real browser.